anniavd/jest-RPG/README.md

  ![first question](/images/first-part.jpg)

-  - The player after each attack has the option to choose to **Attack** or **Use Potion**.The potion has two options to choose from as shown below.
+  - The player after each attack has the option to choose to **Attack** or **Use Potion**.The potion has two options to choose from but there are 3 types of potions.
+The potions are random.

   ![select use potion](/images/use-potion.jpg)